KyleNeece/KyleNeece.github.io/content/The Multiverse/Delete later - Campaign 2 work in progress/Hoo Dini.md

-Hoo Dini is a Owlin Chronurgy Wizard
+Hoo Dini is a Owlin Divination Wizard

 ##### Brief Summary
 Hoo Dini is a Owlin Wizard and originates from Waterdeep